-We have included parts of official guidance as we believe that there is a framework for these assessments and it helps if you are aware of this.
+We have included parts of official guidance as we believe there is a framework for these assessments and it helps if you are aware of this.

-The DWP publishes official guidance on face-to-face assessments for PIP, which includes the following:
+The DWP publishes official guidance on assessments for PIP, which includes the following:

-From the PIP assessment guide - DWP guidance as updated on 5 November 2018.
-(Extracts are numbered)
+From the PIP assessment guide - DWP guidance.
+(Extracts are numbered).

-www.gov.uk/government/publications/personalindependence-payment-assessment-guide-forassessment-providers.
+www.gov.uk/government/publications/personalindependence-payment-assessment-guide-forassessment-providers